dmateja724/ethereum-staking/docs/node-setup-guide.md

 - `--http.addr` should be the name of the container. this will replicate 'LocalHost'

-- all of the `--http.api` s need to be specified
+- All of the `--http.api` s need to be specified

 ## Beacon Node

-- this config was able to allow the beacon node and the validator containers to talk to them selves over the network
+- This config was able to allow the beacon node and the validator containers to talk to them selves over the network

 ```bash
 docker run -it -p 4000:4000 -p 13000:13000 -p 12000:12000/udp -v prysm-volume:/data \